ferserc1/bg2e-js/doc/base/texture.md

 ### Properties

+**`texture.dirty`** (read) if true, some attributes of the texture has changed.
+This flag is used by the renderer system to determine if the API texture object must to be updated.

 **`texture.dataType`** (read/write) sets or gets the texture data type.

 **`texture.wrapModeX`** (read/write) sets or gets the texture wrap mode for the horizontal axis.